The Best of the Worst

 Take a vast open-world RPG like Skyrim and pare it down in scope, graphics and gameplay, and you have Crescent Moon Game’s Aralon: Forge and Flame.
 When its predecessor Aralon: Sword and Shadow dropped in 2010, it made a big splash as there just wasn’t anything comparable on mobile at the time.

 By 2015, however, when it’s sort-of sequel Forge and Flame dropped, it barely made a ripple.
 That said, if you are looking to play an open-world single-player Android RPG, options remain limited.
 And Aralon offers players a genuinely fun gaming experience.
-The title plays like an ARPG, offering fast-paced leveling system and a decent cache of skills and loot.
+The title plays like an ARPG, offering a fast-paced leveling system and a decent cache of skills and loot.
 The title offers up three races and four distinct classes.
 Each of the latter comes with fairly detailed skill trees, with most skills playing out in cool graphical flourishes.
 The story, however, something about a baddie who killed your pop—not cool—is entirely forgettable.
 But none of that really matters as the game overall is a blast.

 Available on Google Play